alpinebuster/as-docs/content/docs/plugin.md

 ## Submitting your plugin

 For testing or internal use you can load the plugin from the file.
-If you think your plugin can be useful for a larger group of users, you can submit it to the [blockbench-plugins repository](https://www.github.com/JannisX11/blockbench-plugins).
+If you think your plugin can be useful for a larger group of users, you can submit it to the [as-plugins repository](https://www.github.com/alpinebuster/as-plugins).

 To submit a plugin, fork the repository and add your plugin to the /plugins folder.
 Then add your plugin to the plugins.json file using the same ID and metadata as in your plugin file.
 When you are done, create a pull request and wait for it to be merged.
 Use the same process to submit updates and changes to your plugin.

-Please make sure to read the submission requirements in [README.md](https://github.com/JannisX11/blockbench-plugins#readme) before submitting your plugin.
+Please make sure to read the submission requirements in [README.md](https://github.com/alpinebuster/as-plugins#readme) before submitting your plugin.